ocaml-flambda/flambda-backend/jane/doc/capsules.md

 ```

 Accesses don't cross contention, so only `nonportable` functions can capture an `uncontended` reference to `initial`.
-Since top-level `nonportable` functions always execute on the initial domain, they may manipulate data in the initial capsule.
+Then, since top-level `nonportable` functions always execute on the initial domain, they may manipulate data in the initial capsule.

 ```ocaml
 let increment_initial () =